Matrices over a Hilbert space and their low-rank cross approximation: Introduction

 \section{Introduction}

-What entries can a matrix have?
-Their nature is determined either by the requirements of an application where the matrix arises or by the interests of a researcher who creates the matrix to study its properties.
-The entries usually belong to a field.
-The most widespread are matrices of real and complex numbers, appearing in physics, signal processing, data science, etc. Matrices over finite fields \cite[Ch.~7]{hachenberger2020matrices} are used in coding theory \cite{silva2010communication} and cryptography, e.g., linear systems over the field of two elements appear in the factorization of large integers \cite{kleinjung2010factorization, zheltkov2023make}.
+The kind of entries a matrix has is determined by an application from which it arises.
+The most common are real and complex matrices, appearing universally across scientific computing, signal processing, and data science.
+Matrices over finite fields \cite[Ch.~7]{hachenberger2020matrices} are used in coding theory \cite{silva2010communication} and cryptography \cite{kleinjung2010factorization}.